 You have 18 months to complete this program.

-The MOST Program was initiated back in the Fall of 2001 to grant recognition to students completing a comprehensive array of Microsoft Office courses through Continuing Education.
+The MOST Program was initiated back in the Fall of 2001 to grant recognition to students completing a comprehensive array of Microsoft Office courses through Professional Development and Training.

 Since then, the MOST program has been continually reviewed and enhanced to keep up with the ever-progressing versions of Microsoft Office.